troyholland/EnvironmentSoftware/README.md

 # EnvironmentSoftware

-code was published to individual gitHub repositories and eventually compiled onto one computer and then pushed to a final repository here
+code was published to individual gitHub repositories, where code was forked, committed, pulled, etc by group members and eventually compiled onto one computer.
+The final product was pushed here.